As freelance writers, we are entrepreneurs trying to grow a business. But, growing a successful freelance writing business isn't easy.

 Self-care, me-time, personal care…it goes by many names but they all have the same meaning; making time to care for yourself and improve your overall happiness and well-being.

-6 Ways to Practice Self-Care for Freelance Writers
+6 Easy Ways Freelance Writers Can Practice Self-Care

 One of the biggest problems a lot of freelancers face is working long hours late into the night.
 Without the physical act of clocking out and heading home for the day, it can be difficult to call it quits for the day.
 We often find ourselves trading in free time to continue working.

 Any easy way to fix this it to implement office hours.
 This doesn't mean you need to adhere to the strict 9-5 timeline, though.
 The point is to have a cut off time to quit working and stick to it.
 Figure out when you're the most productive and build your schedule around that time.